-Our consolidated financial statements are prepared in accordance with GAAP.
+Our consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
 The following discussion of our financial condition and results of operations excludes the results of our discontinued operations unless otherwise noted.
-See Note 7, "Discontinued operations and environmental incident" in the accompanying Consolidated Financial Statements for further discussion of these operations.
+See Note 8, "Discontinued operations and environmental incident" in the accompanying Consolidated Financial Statements for further discussion of these operations.